This savory garlic farro recipe is a perfect alternative to rice or potatoes—simple to make, nutty and delicious!

-But even prepared simple, we found it quite delicious.
-Yum!
+Even prepared simply, we found it quite delicious.

 - 1 garlic clove, smashed

 - Warm the olive oil and garlic in a medium sauce pan over medium heat for 2 minutes.
 Add the farro, and let it toast in the olive oil – stirring often – until it starts to look golden, about 5 minutes.
 Add the chicken broth all at once, increase the heat to high and bring it to a boil.